 Categories: Lease Accounting

-For every organization that’s purchasing lease accounting tools to comply with the new FASB and IFRS standards (which is just about everyone), data security is a major concern.
+For every organization that’s purchasing lease accounting tools, there are many things to consider; and data security is a major concern.

 We’re talking about your company’s financial records, so rock-solid security is essential.
 Don’t forget that accounting auditors will want to know how your lease accounting software protects your information and ensures data integrity.